Last updated: October 14, 2025

 Legal Standards That Apply to the Prose Hair Lawsuit

-To win a claim against Prose, plaintiffs would need to meet certain legal standards.
+To win a claim against Prose, plaintiffs must meet certain legal standards.
 These usually include:

 Product liability law would cover claims that a shampoo was unsafe.
 False advertising laws would address misleading claims.
 Negligence may apply if the company ignored signs of harm or failed to conduct adequate testing.
 If enough customers report similar harm, a class action could emerge.
 Right now, lawyers are still reviewing whether a case can be built.